NVIDIA/deepops/docs/deepops/architecture.md

 ## playbooks
-Playbooks run via Ansible as part of complete SLURM or Kubernetes installation or ad-hoc plays.
+Playbooks run via Ansible as part of complete Slurm or Kubernetes installation or ad-hoc plays.
 ```bash
 ├── playbooks
 │   ├── bootstrap